krontech/chronos-examples/README.md

 # HTTP Control API examples
-The python bindings and camera control software for the Chronos High Speed Cameras can be found in the pychronos repository: https://github.com/krontech/pychronos/

 These example scripts run on a remote computer and communicate with the camera over the network via the HTTP API.
 The python examples use the Requests libary for HTTP requests: https://2.python-requests.org/en/master/

 The documentation for the HTTP API is hosted on the camera itself.
 To access it, open a web browser and go to the address http://IP/apidoc/, where IP is the IP address of the camera.